bjc2012/s3-security-compliance/README.md

-# 🛡️ AWS S3 Security Compliance Check
+# 🛡️ S3 Security Compliance Check with AWS CLI + Python

 This mini Cloud security project creates a secure S3 bucket setup and uses a Python script to check for misconfigured S3 buckets.